Akash-1305/Hotel-Management-AI-Agent/README.md

 # Hotel Management ReAct Agent

 This project is a LangChain-powered ReAct agent that interacts with a hotel management SQLite database using Google's Gemini 2.0 Flash Lite via OpenAI-compatible API.
+It now includes a FastAPI-based REST API for programmatic access.

 ## Features